steveobd/adobe_analytics/README.md

 }
 ```

-you can then also just pass the path for authentication
+If you're using a json file, you can also just pass the path for authentication
 ```python
 from adobe_analytics import Client client = Client.from_json("my_path")